-Just over one-third of businesses have a cyber insurance policy, according to a survey conducted by the Insurance Information Institute (III).
-Yet 42% of respondents said they’re unprepared to handle a cybersecurity threat.
+Large and small businesses affected by such attacks may not have the financial resources to combat them.
+Only one-third of businesses have a cyber insurance policy, according to a survey conducted by the Insurance Information Institute (III).

 What is cyber insurance?